liusi2019/ocd-journal/README.md

 "Open-Category-Detection-with-PAC-Guaranteesp-Synthetic.ipynb"

-The bootstrap and out-of-bag version of Loda used in this part is provided Tadesse ZeMicheal and Si Liu and available as an R package from https://github.com/liusi2019/btloda .

 ### Threshold estimate experiments on benchmark datasets:

 "alpha_prime_full.R" (This one is for six UCI datasets and MNIST.
 Datasets are included in "benchmark_datasets.zip". )